GovTechSG/techpass-user-docs/docs/support/signinissues.md

 ## I am a public officer and unable to sign in to my WOG account from my GMD.

-You may encounter the following error when signing in to a WOG account from a GMD if you have set up the security verification for your WOG account.
-Refer to [step 3 in Onboarding public officer](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/#/onboard-public-officers-using-non-se-machines?id=step-3-set-up-security-verification-for-your-wog-account)
+You may encounter this error if you are trying to sign in to your WOG account without setting up the MFA to authenticate it.
+For more information, refer to [step 3 in Onboarding public officer](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/#/onboard-public-officers-using-non-se-machines?id=step-3-set-up-security-verification-for-your-wog-account)

 ![mfa_error](../assets/support/mfa_error.jpg)